CodeskStudio/colorshare-react-app/README.md

 ## 🧪 Testing

-To run tests (if you've added tests for functions or components), use the following command:
+To run tests, use the following command:

 ```bash
 npm test